 Here are the people at the of our operation

 Emma is a student at American University in Washington, DC where she is studying environmental science and public policy.
 Emma captains the AU Ultimate Frisbee team and spends every free second exploring her new home city, which she absolutely loves.

-Emma is obsessed with Brockhampton and yummy, healthy food.
+Emma is obsessed with yummy, healthy food.
 Please feel free to recommend great finds in the DC area!

 It might surprise you to know that Emma has a photographic memory.
 She can recall things that happened to her when she was really little and easily memorizes lyrics and lines for shows she has performed in.

 Not so fun fact about Emma: She spent a full year in a body brace when she was 15 due to scoliosis, but thanks to exercise and being very health conscious, she's in great shape today.

-Quinn is a soon to be high school graduate on her way to the University of Delaware to study in the School of Health Sciences.
-When she's not volunteering, Quinn is on the softball field, playing the sport she has loved since she badgered her way onto a kindergarten team when she was just in preschool.
+Quinn is a student at the University of Delaware.
+When she's not with her friends, Quinn is on the softball field, playing the sport she has loved since she badgered her way onto a kindergarten team when she was just in preschool.
 Quinn has experimented with five different musical instruments and is accomplished in exactly zero.
 When we created this bio she said she wants to find a profession that combines her interests in art, architectural design, biology, photography and farming.
 (Now that just makes us all laugh.
-But she still isn't sure what she wants to do...
-If you have ideas, please let her know!)
+She seems to be headed down a pre-med path at this point.)

 Quinn is a collector of everything.
 Her family calls her "Squirrel" because she gathers stuff like a squirrel collects acorns.

 25 years from now Quinn thinks she'll live in New York and have a lot of pet bunnies.